-- The horse/rider partnership is to be supplied by the candidate. - Partnerships established at Intermediare II to Grand Prix. - Horse and rider should have some competition experience. - Horse/rider may be capable of any quality of work from limited to excellent. - Amateur or professional riders. - Sole or shared use of an enclosed area.
+- Partnership to be taught to be provided by the candidate. - Partnerships must be advanced, at least CCI3\. - Session may work on way of going and/or on test riding skills. - Horses/riders can be capable of various qualities of work from limited to excellent. - Amateur or professional riders. - Sole or shared use of an enclosed area.